-Prelim Results may be presented in person (to the instructor/TA for that experiment, either during office hours or at times to be arranged), or may be submitted as a PDF via Laulima's Assignments tab.
-In-person is definitely recommended if you are stuck or have questions.
+Prelim Results should be presented in person to the instructor/TA for that experiment, either during lab hours, office hours, or at times to be arranged.

 PRELIM RESULTS will be scored on a scale of 5 points for each experiment.